-Testing your dog’s DNA
+Your dog’s DNA tests

-Unless you’re testing your dog as part of the American Kennel Club, though, chances are you are not going to test to learn a dog’s lineage.
-Because most of our family pets come from shelters and placement programs, tracing the family tree of our pups is not really a priority, but the benefits of determining whether a prospective dog will be a good fit to adopt into your family can reap plenty of rewards, leading to greater understanding of some of your pooch’s instincts, behavior, and physical and emotional needs.
+Unless you’re testing your dog as part of the American Kennel Club, chances are you are not going to test to learn a dog’s lineage.
+Because most family pets come from shelters and placement programs, tracing your pup’s family tree is probably not a priority.
+The cost is a factor, too.
+Add in the hefty cost, and most families are content to leave sleeping dogs lie when it comes to their canine companion’s genetic makeup.

 Thinking about taking the plunge into dog DNA testing?
 Canine Journal provides a breakdown and review of three of the most popular Dog DNA testing companies.